Not to be missed:

 - The Timber Trail

-An hour south of Hamilton the mystical world of Waitomo awaits.
-A land of contrasts, much of the area’s natural wonders can be found below the earth’s surface as rolling hills and unspoilt native bush gives way to subterranean limestone caverns.
+An hour south of Hamilton the mystical world of the Waitomo region awaits.
+This is a land of contrasts with many of the area’s natural wonders to be found below the earth’s surface as rolling hills, unspoilt native forest and rich farmland gives way to subterranean limestone caverns.

-The self-proclaimed kiwiana capital of NZ, Ōtorohanga, proudly celebrates all things kiwi, from No 8 wire to pavlova.
-It’s also home to the Ōtorohanga Kiwi House & Native Bird Park, where you are guaranteed a sighting of the nocturnal bird that has come to represent the country.
+Ōtorohanga is the kiwiana capital of New Zealand.
+Here all things New Zealand are celebrated in the main street and in the Sir Edmund Hillary Walkway, from No. 8 wire, gumboots and buzzy bee toys to pavlova, school milk and Vegemite.
+It’s also home to Ōtorohanga Kiwi House & Native Bird Park.
+Guaranteed are sightings of the nocturnal, flightless kiwi bird that has come to represent the country.

-The Waitomo area also stretches to the wild and windswept west coast with the seaside town of Kāwhia, where the region’s first Māori people landed and the great voyaging Tainui canoe found a final resting place.
-With fresh seafood, friendly locals and even a hot water beach, Kāwhia is a real hidden gem of the Waikato region.
+To the west of the Waitomo Caves is the coastline where the rugged land of the Waikato meets the Tasman Sea.
+Amongst the far-flung beach communities is Kāwhia, where the region’s first Māori people landed in their great voyaging canoe, Tainui.
+With fresh seafood, friendly locals and even a hot water beach, Kāwhia is a real hidden gem.

 How far to: